-Cheap Traffic
+Cheap Traffic Tricks

 Some AOL users have type < search term> here in their search queries.
 Some of them accidentally run searches with the word here attached to a term, like here Viagra or here Your Term.
-Some people search for stuff like NBA Baskethall.com.
+Some people search for stuff like NBA Basketball.com.
 There is a lot of cheap targeted traffic if you are creative.
+Misspelled keywords often sell at a discount to the properly spelled version of the same keyword.